nackerley/indian-subcontinent-psha/README.md

 ### Install Anaconda

-The OpenQuake model files in NRML format are generated from .csv (source model) and .tsv (logic tree) files using scripts that depend on the OpenQuake Hazard Modeler's Toolikt (HMTK).
+The OpenQuake NRML .xml model files are generated from .csv (source model) and .tsv (logic tree) files using scripts that depend on the OpenQuake Hazard Modeler's Toolikt (HMTK).
 This is done using python .py and Jupyter Notebook scripts in .ipynb format.